smapiot/piral/docs/tutorials/15-share-dependencies.md

 That way you can safely use multiple versions of your dependencies.
 If you consolidate them you'll get a performance improvement.
 Otherwise, you'll get the performance penalty as usual, however, you gained the flexibility to independently choose your version.

 The effort to actually use import maps is quite low.
-The first step is to declare potentially shared dependencies via the pilets *package.json*:
+The first step is to declare potentially shared dependencies via the pilet's *package.json*:

 ```json
 {